 2. Self-Assessment Surveys: Uncover Your Strengths and Interests

 To embark on a journey of self-discovery, it’s important to understand your strengths and interests.
 There are various online self-assessment surveys and quizzes designed specifically for high school students.
 These assessments can be extremely helpful in assisting you with identifying your personality traits, strengths, and preferences.
-Websites like CareerExplorer, Princeton Review, and InternMart provide comprehensive assessments that match your qualities with suitable careers.
+Career planning websites for high school students like CareerExplorer, Princeton Review, and InternMart provide comprehensive assessments that match your qualities with suitable careers.
 By taking these surveys, you can get a better idea of the fields that might resonate most with you.
 Here are some career quiz questions to get you thinking about your choices right now:

 • Which subject(s) do you enjoy most in school?